matteomanzo-zz/CV/README.md

 I see opportunities everywhere, and I do everything to bring them to life.
 In my hometown, which is full of leather artisans, I am creating a [network](http://www.muntuch.com/) to connect the local artisans to the customers who want to buy handmade shoes, thus keeping the craftmanship tradition alive.
 I also have a shop on [Etsy](https://www.etsy.com/shop/Rogante).
+- Managing the supply chain: Identifying and building relationships with artisan suppliers that match our quality requirements
+- Online marketing: A/B testing, multiple sale channels to identify the most reliable source of customers for our business

 ###Do it Yourself!
 I love to create things by myself..
 In my arsenal you might find: